Are you a high net worth individual?

-If you have answered yes to any of the above questions then you might want to consider setting up a property investment company.
+If you answered yes to any of the above questions then you might want to consider setting up a property investment company.

 As part of an overall tax and investment strategy, special purpose vehicles (SPVs) for owning residential or commercial investment property can be very efficient and are well worth considering in the right circumstances.